opensubtitles/vlsub-opensubtitles-com/README.md

 2. **Login**: Enter your OpenSubtitles.com username and password
 3. **Play**: Start your video file
 4. **Search**: Click "🎯 Search by Hash" for exact matches or "🔍 Search by Name"
-5. **Download**: Double-click any subtitle to download and load automatically
+5. **Download**: Click download and load automatically

 ### Search Methods

 #### 🎯 Hash Search (Recommended)
 - **Best for**: Local video files
 - **Accuracy**: Finds exactly synchronized subtitles
-- **How it works**: Calculates unique file fingerprint for perfect matching
+- **How it works**: Calculates unique file fingerprint for perfect matching, failback to Name Search

 #### 🔍 Name Search
 - **Best for**: Streaming content, renamed files, or when hash fails